Managing Passkey Lifecycle with Entra ID

 The maximum length for the display name is 30 characters.
 This is enforced by Entra ID.

-To enable seamless login, activate Force Discoverable Credential.
-This feature, if supported by the IDP, stores your username within the credential, eliminating the need to type it during authentication.
+The Force Discoverable Credential checkbox is enabled and cannot be disabled and shown for information purposes here.
+This feature, which is supported by Entra ID, stores your username within the credential, eliminating the need to type it during authentication.

-In the Relying Party section for the Name enter the human-palatable name of the relaying party.
-The RP ID should be a valid domain string identifying the WebAuthn relying party on whose behalf a given registration or authentication ceremony is being performed.
-The Origin should match the endpoint the user is provided to access the signing service, as is the case in a standard WebAuthn service.
+In the Relying Party section the Origin should match the endpoint the user is provided to access the signing service, as is the case in a standard WebAuthn service.
+For Entra ID this is typically https://login.microsoft.com.

 Click Save to save and close.